dfinity/response-verification/examples/http-certification/assets/README.md

-# Serving static assets over HTTP
+# HTTP certified assets

+## Overview

 This guide walks through an example project that demonstrates how to create a canister that can serve certified static assets (HTML, CSS, JS) over HTTP.
-The example project presents a very simple single-page JavaScript application.
-Assets are embedded into the canister when it is compiled.
+The example project presents a very simple single page JavaScript application.
+Assets are embedded into the canister at compile time.

 This is not a beginner's canister development guide.
 Many fundamental concepts that a relatively experienced canister developer should already know will be omitted.
 Concepts specific to asset certification will be called out here and can help to understand the [full code example](https://github.com/dfinity/response-verification/tree/main/examples/http-certification/assets).

-The certification and serving of assets is based on the high-level [`ic-asset-certification` crate](https://crates.io/crates/ic-asset-certification).

-If more flexibility than what this crate provides is needed, the lower-level [`ic-http-certification` crate](https://crates.io/crates/ic-http-certification) can be used.
-Be sure to check out the ["Custom HTTP Canisters"](https://internetcomputer.org/docs/current/developer-docs/http-compatible-canisters/custom-http-canisters) and ["Custom asset canisters"](https://internetcomputer.org/docs/current/developer-docs/web-apps/http-compatible-canisters/serving-static-assets-over-http) guides to learn more about how to use that library for serving assets.
+## Prerequisites

+It's recommended to check out earlier guides before reading this one.
+The JSON API example in particular will be referenced here so as to not explain similar things again.

+- [x] Complete the ["Custom HTTP Canisters"](https://internetcomputer.org/docs/building-apps/network-features/using-http/http-certification/custom-http-canisters) guide.
+- [x] Complete the ["Serving JSON over HTTP"](https://internetcomputer.org/docs/building-apps/network-features/using-http/http-certification/serving-json-over-http) guide.

 ## The frontend assets